Lavida-O: Elastic Large Masked Diffusion Models for Unified Multimodal Understanding and Generation: Additional Experiment Details and Results

 \textbf{Effect of Task Scheduler.} To study the effect of the dataset scheduler described in Section \ref{sec:appendix-dataset}, we compare three dataset mixing strategies in Stage 1 training.
 The goal of Stage 1 is to equip LaViDa with region-level understanding capabilities such as grounding.
 At this stage, training data includes fewer than 1M grounding samples but over 10M image-level understanding samples.
 To mitigate imbalance, we employ a scheduler that dynamically adjusts the sampling weights for new (grounding) and existing (image-level) capabilities.
 Each batch is drawn from a single dataset.
 For example, when New:Old=1:3, on average $\tfrac{1}{4}$ of batches contain grounding data and $\tfrac{3}{4}$ contain image-level data.

 We initialize the ratio as New:Old=3:1 and gradually reduce it to 1:3.
 We compare against fixed ratios of 1:3 and 3:1, reporting results after 20k steps in Table \ref{tab:ablation-schedule-data}.
 Fixing New:Old=1:3 under-trains grounding, while fixing New:Old=3:1 improves grounding but causes forgetting on image-level understanding.
-By contrast, the dynamic scheduler achieves strong performance on both.
+In contrast, the dynamic scheduler achieves strong performance on both.
 Notably, it even outperforms the fixed 3:1 setup on image-level understanding, suggesting it also mitigates overfitting caused by the small grounding dataset.

 \textbf{Does understanding data help generation tasks?} To examine whether incorporating understanding data benefits generation, we experimented with removing all grounding data from Stage 3.
-Results are shown in Table \ref{tab:appendix-grounding-abl}.
-Even without invoking explicit planning, grounding data improves text-to-image and editing tasks, suggesting synergy between the two.
-When planning is enabled, the gains are further amplified.
+The results are shown in Table \ref{tab:appendix-grounding-abl}.
+Even without explicit planning, incorporating grounding data enhances both text-to-image generation and editing, highlighting an inherent synergy between the tasks.
+When planning is enabled, these benefits compound, leading to even greater improvements.